simeononsecurity/simeononsecurity.ch/content/articles/change-management-cyber-security-enhancing-resilience-evolving-landscape/index.en.md

 To ensure the smooth integration of changes and minimize the potential impact on security, you need to **thoroughly test and validate** them in a controlled environment before deploying them into the production environment.
 Here are some key considerations for testing and validation:

-1. **Functional Testing:** Conduct comprehensive **functional testing** to verify that the intended changes are implemented correctly and do not introduce any unexpected issues.
+1. **Functional Testing:** Conduct comprehensive **functional testing** to verify that the intended changes are implemented correctly and don't introduce any unexpected issues.
 This involves testing the new features, functionalities, or configurations introduced by the changes.
 For example, if a software update includes a new security feature, it should be tested to ensure its proper functionality.

 2. **Security Testing:** Perform rigorous **security testing** to assess the impact of changes on the overall security posture.
 This includes conducting vulnerability assessments, penetration testing, and security code reviews to identify any potential vulnerabilities or weaknesses introduced by the changes.
 For instance, if a network infrastructure change involves modifying firewall rules, it should be thoroughly tested to ensure that the appropriate access controls are maintained and potential security gaps are mitigated.